0

 • Access to the World Unite!
 Knowledge Base with preparation materials tailored to your location and activity, including intercultural preparation

-• Preparation event via Zoom together with other participants
+• Preparation event via video call together with other participants

 • When combined with Mother Nature Zanzibar Tropical Rainforest: transfer shuttle between the project locations every Wednesday